 If an architect or designer encounters issues using these Revit files, what would you recommend they do?

 Contact 9Wood.
 Please reach out to us if you’re encountering any issues with these models.

 Is there anything you would like to add?

 We’re excited to introduce these models and feedback is much appreciated.

 9Wood’s strategy is to offer Custom Fast wood ceilings.
 This means empowering architects and designers to draw on a wide range of standard design choices to design a truly unique wood ceiling — shipped in as little as 3 weeks.
-Custom Fast is the freedom to create a true signature design, with custom stain matches, full service design assist all along the way, and custom shop drawings and samples for approval, all without the hard limits of a Quickship off-the-shelf program.
+Custom Fast is the freedom to create a true signature design with custom stain matches, full service design assist all along the way, and custom shop drawings and samples for approval, all without the hard limits of a Quickship off-the-shelf program.
 Design Freedom, Delivered Fast.

 P.S.
 We do have to thank one of our top sales reps who recently visited our production facility.
-It was with their kind nudge that gave us the confidence to release these files into the wild.
+It was their kind nudge that gave us the confidence to release these files into the wild.